dibyalochan006/My-Potfolio/Portofolio/README.md

-# Laxmi Nrusingh Rath - Portfolio Website
+# Dibyalochan Dandapat - Portfolio Website

 A modern, responsive portfolio website built with React and Vite, showcasing my skills, projects, and experience as a Full Stack Developer and Machine Learning enthusiast.